Telegram

 allowFrom) - command authorization still applies even when group policy is

-open setMyCommands failedwithBOT_COMMANDS_TOO_MUCHmeans the native menu has too many entries; reduce plugin/skill/custom commands or disable native menussetMyCommands failedwith network/fetch errors usually indicates DNS/HTTPS reachability issues toapi.telegram.org
+open setMyCommands failedwithBOT_COMMANDS_TOO_MUCHmeans the native menu has too many entries; reduce plugin/skill/custom commands or disable native menusdeleteMyCommands/setMyCommandsstartup calls andsendChatActiontyping calls are bounded and retry once through Telegram’s transport fallback on request timeout.
+Persistent network/fetch errors usually indicate DNS/HTTPS reachability issues toapi.telegram.org

 Polling or network instability